 - more trusting and effective partnerships between the health and arts sectors

 - opportunities to deliver health improvements and savings

 - giving arts organisations the chance to reach new audiences and develop new earned income streams.

-This free event is an opportunity to contribute ideas on how training can help grow and enrich arts in health practice, research and policy.
-A new survey outlining current provision of arts and health training across the UK will be launched.
+This free event was an opportunity to contribute ideas on how training can help grow and enrich arts in health practice, research and policy.

 The success of Aesop’s first full year, 2015-16, encouraged us to produce an annual review.
 Inside you will find not only the story of Aesop’s year and future plans but also a section, ‘What we now know’, with current thinking which we consider sufficiently advanced to be worth sharing.

 The review can be downloaded as a pdf here.